-To conclude, we find two new uncertainty relations for $N (N\ge2)$ observables, one in multiplicative form and another in additive form of variances, in which the incompatibility is characterized by the non-orthogonality of the state of quantum system with the eigenstates of observables.
-The measure taken in deriving the new inequalities brings a new insight to the study of the relation between uncertainty and non-orthogonality for $N$ observables.
+To conclude, we derive two tight and universal uncertainty relations for $N (N\ge2)$ observables, one in multiplicative form and the other in additive form of variances.
+The measure taken in deriving the new inequalities brings new insight to the study of the relationship between uncertainty and non-orthogonality for $N$ observables.
 In comparison with other uncertainty relations, it is found that the results given in this work are generally more stringent in lower bound than others.
-We also implement practical experiment with single-photon measurement to testify the theoretical predictions, especially for triple spin operators in the spin-1/2 system, and find that the new uncertainty relations are valid with a broad range of quantum states.
-Notice that the tighter uncertainty relation with experimental testification are important for not only a better understanding of the foundation of quantum theory, but also for the enhancement of precise quantum measurement.
+We also implement a practical experiment with single-photon measurement to testify the theoretical predictions, especially for spin-1/2, and find that the new uncertainty relations are valid and superior.
+Notice that the tighter uncertainty relations with experimental testification are important not only for a better understanding of the foundation of quantum theory, but also for the quantum information applications like the enhancement of precise quantum measurement.